AshayFernandes/PythonPrograms/README.md

 (under Department of ISE, Ramaiah Institute of Technology)

-USN          : 1MS17IS036
+USN          : 1MS17IS028

-Name         : BHUSHAN G Y
+Name         : Ashay Clinton Fernandes

 Section      : 5A